darrylabbate/dotfiles/STYLE.md

 * OS-ambiguous files should reside in their own corresponding folders.
   * e.g. `.bash_profile` should reside in `/bash`, while `.vimrc` resides in `/vim`.

+Hidden directories within the root `/dotfiles` folder serve no purpose and should be avoided.

 ## File Extensions

 Unless being directly symlinked to the home directory, configuration files should *not* begin with a dot or period.
 Naturally, any files or folders utilized by git should retain their formatting.